multani/gcp-changelog/content/document-ai/index.md

 ### Feature

-Layout parser support for DOCX, PPTX, XLSX and XLSM file types in Document AI is in General Availability [(GA)](https://cloud.google.com/products/#product-launch-stages).
+Layout parser support for DOCX, PPTX, XLSX, and XLSM file types in Document AI is in General Availability [(GA)](https://cloud.google.com/products/#product-launch-stages).
 It makes content like paragraphs, tables, lists, and structural elements like headings, page headers, and footers easily accessible.
 It also creates context-aware